richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 1. **Sparse**: `ArrayContainer` - a sorted array of 16 bit values plus a 16 bit cardinality.
 Always fewer than 4096 elements.
 2. **Dense**: `BitmapContainer` - a `long[]` just like `java.util.BitSet`, requires one bit per value, plus a 16 bit cardinality.
 Never fewer than 4096 elements.
-3. **Really Dense**: `RunContainer` - another sorted array of 16 bit values, where the each even value is the start of a _run_ of set bits, and each odd value is the length of the run.
+3. **Really Dense**: `RunContainer` - another sorted array of 16 bit values, where each even value is the start of a _run_ of set bits, and each odd value is the length of the run.
 Converted to whenever it saves space.

 To understand the compression, imagine you have a set of integer values between 70,000 and 130,000.
 If you store them in `java.util.BitSet`, you need to store all the values from 0-70,000 even though they are all zero, because it is offset based.